-4. What kind of enrichment programs or extra classes are offered?
+2. What kind of child development programs or early childhood education classes are offered?
 (Think: languages, music, special interests, etc. And are those included in tuition or a separate fee?)

-6. What's the ratio of teacher to student in each age group, but most importantly within your classroom?
+6. What's the teacher-to-child ratio in each age group, but most importantly within your classroom?
 And what's the max number of infants or babies in each classroom?

-7. What are your teacher qualifications?
-Are all teachers CPR and first aid certified?
+7. What are the staff member qualifications?
+Is every childcare provider CPR and first aid certified?

-8. What kinds of meals and snacks are served to the kiddos?
+8. What kinds of meals are served to the kiddos?
+Is there snack time?
 Are they organic, and where is the food prepared?

-9. Are the children taken off site?
+10. Are the children taken off-site?
 Is there outdoor play?
 And what kind of safety guidelines are in place to protect the kids?